Ron Levy, Photographer, Tour Director, Member ASMP, NANPA

 He has led photo tours on the peninsula and throughout Alaska for a long time.
 He was also a biologist with the US Fish & Wildlife Service on the Kenai Peninsula, Alaska, and is an ocean charter and yacht captain.

-His full bio is being updated and will be posted soon.
+His full bio and pic is being updated and will be posted soon.

 Eva Canedo, Office Manager, Spanish Instructor